No one is above the Law: Tuna Wars, Tuna Truce and ‘sustainability-fixing’

 What is it about?
 The three big US brands have been fixing the price of canned tuna from 2010 until end of 2013.
 Price-fixing is prohibited and considered a criminal offence in the US.
 Several retailers filed complaints after they got the impression they were being cheated on the price of tuna.
 The case hit the tuna-world as an earthquake.
 Multi-million dollar claims of retailers can shipwreck the companies.
 Bumble Bee is actually practically bankrupt and for sale.
 Those responsible for the price-fixing can be convicted to substantial jailtime.

 As said, the conspiracy in this trial is about the price, but it has a strong link with sustainability.
 The Big Three used to meet each other a lot.
 For instance, in regular meetings of the ISSF, the organization the three of them jointly founded.
 Mr. Chris Lischewski was for years the chair of ISSF.
-Last year, ISSF issued a ‘conservation measure’ (2.4), which states that its members (according to the ISSF 75 % of the global market of canned tuna) should purchase tuna primarily from other traders and processors that are ISSF participating companies.
+Last year, ISSF issued a ‘conservation measure’ (2.4), which states that its member (according to the ISSF 75 % of the global market of canned tuna) should purchase tuna primarily from other traders and processors that are ISSF participating companies.
 Everybody knew Chris Lischewski, a colorful character with his long platinum blond waving hair and rather strong presence.
 And Chris knew everybody.
 The witness list of the trial reads like an invitation to a Bangkok tuna gala for the international tuna jet set.

 But in fact, it is an invitation to a battlefield.